 Affirmation with Modification 12.3: With the substitution included in italicized text, the Working Group affirms Implementation Guideline E from the 2007 policy: “The commencement of the application submission period will be at least four (4) months after the issue of the Applicant Guidebook and ICANN will promote the opening of the applicant round.”
 The term “Request for Proposal” in the original Implementation Guideline has been substituted with “Applicant Guidebook” to reflect the actual name of the document used in 2012 and the “application submission period” has been replaced with the “commencement of the application submission period.”

-Recommendation 12.4: The Working Group recommends focusing on the user when drafting future versions of the Applicant Guidebook (AGB) and prioritizing usability, clarity, and practicality in developing the AGB for subsequent procedures.
+Recommendation 12.4: The Working Group recommends focusing on the user when drafting future versions of the Applicant Guidebook (AGB) and prioritizing usability, clarity, and practicality in developing the AGB for future new gTLD processes.
 The AGB should effectively address the needs of new applicants as well as those already familiar with the application process.
 It should also effectively serve those who do not speak English as a first language in addition to native English speakers.

+Implementation Guidance 12.5: To promote usability and clarity, write the Applicant Guidebook using Plain Language standards to the extent possible and avoid complex legal terminology when it is not necessary.

+Implementation Guidance 12.6: To ensure that the AGB is a practical resource for users, the core text of the AGB should be focused on the application process.
+Historical context and policy should be included in appendices or a companion guide, while remaining linked to relevant AGB provisions.
+The Working Group suggests including step-by-step instructions for applicants with clear guidance about how the process may vary in the case of applications for different categories of TLDs or other variable situations.

+Implementation Guidance 12.7: In service of usability, ICANN org should ensure that the AGB has a robust Table of Contents and Index.
+The online version should be tagged and searchable, so that users may easily find sections of text that are applicable to them.

-Recommendation 12.5: The English version of the Applicant Guidebook must be issued at least four (4) months prior to the commencement of the applicant submission period.
+Recommendation 12.8: The English version of the Applicant Guidebook must be issued at least four (4) months prior to the commencement of the applicant submission period.

-Recommendation 12.6: All other translated versions of the Applicant Guidebook, including in the 6 UN languages, must be available no later than two (2) months prior to the commencement of the application submission period.
+Recommendation 12.9: All other translated versions of the Applicant Guidebook, including in the 6 UN languages, must be available no later than two (2) months prior to the commencement of the application submission period.